-300+ Cyber Monday sales you can still shop today
+200+ Cyber Week sales you can still shop today

 - FlexiSpot: Take $50 off a new standing desk with code XMAS50.

-- Ghirardelli Chocolate: Load up on chocolate treats with 25% off sitewide.
+- Ghirardelli Chocolate: Load up on chocolate treats with up to 40% off sitewide.

 - GlassesUSA: Take up to 65% off frames.